 California Values Act

-California Values Act (SB 54 – Deleon).
-This is a pending state bill (2017 legislative cycle) that limits use of state and local resources and personnel for immigration enforcement.
+California Values Act (SB 54 – De Leon).
+This is a state bill that has been signed (2017 legislative cycle) that limits use of state and local resources and personnel for immigration enforcement.